How you can support black-owned businesses in Houston

 The Houston community can be a catalyst to such change by supporting black-owned businesses.

-Here's a list of African American businesses in the Houston-area that ABC13 has covered through our positive content platform - Localish:
+Here are some of the African American-owned businesses in the Houston area that ABC13 has covered through our positive content platform - Localish:

 - Burns BBQ